EU AI Act Ireland: 2026 timeline and Article 50 guide

 When does the EU AI Act apply in Ireland?

 The EU AI Act applies progressively.
 Key obligations already apply, with Article 50 transparency obligations scheduled to apply from 2 August 2026.
-Ireland is implementing the Act through a distributed regulatory model coordinated by a new AI Office of Ireland.
+Ireland is preparing a distributed regulatory model to be coordinated by a planned AI Office of Ireland under the Regulation of AI Bill 2026, which is not yet enacted.

 What happens on 2 August 2026?